 Information on departures is displayed inside the ticket gates

-Platforms 1 and 2: These are two of the busiest platforms in Osaka Station with boarding for the Osaka Loop Line, the Sakurajima Line for Universal Studios, the Yamatoji Rapid Service for Nara, the Kishuji Rapid Service for Wakayama, and the Kansai Airport Rapid Service.
+Platforms 1 and 2: These are two of the busiest platforms in Osaka Station with boarding for the Osaka Loop Line, the Sakurajima Line for Universal Studios Japan, the Yamatoji Rapid Service for Nara, the Kishuji Rapid Service for Wakayama, and the Kansai Airport Rapid Service.

-Platforms 3 and 4: Boarding for the Takarazuka Line for Takarazuka, Sasayama, and Fukuchiyama, and boarding for Rapid and Special Rapid services on the Kobe Line for Sannomiya & Himeji.
+Platforms 3 and 4: Boarding for the Takarazuka Line and Fukuchiyama Line for Takarazuka, Sasayama, and Fukuchiyama, and boarding for Rapid and Special Rapid services on the Kobe Line for Sannomiya and Himeji.

-Also boarding for the following Limited Express services: The Kounotori for Fukuchiyama and Kinosaki Onsen, The Super Hakuto for Tottori & Kurayoshi, and the Hamakaze for Kinosaki Onsen, Kasumi, Hamasaka and Tottori.
+Also boarding for the following Limited Express services: The Kounotori for Fukuchiyama and Kinosaki Onsen, The Super Hakuto for Tottori and Kurayoshi, and the Hamakaze for Kinosaki Onsen, Kasumi, Hamasaka, and Tottori.

-Platforms 5 and 6: Boarding for the Kobe Line and boarding for the Takarazuka Line.
+Platforms 5 and 6: Boarding for the Kobe Line for Sannomiya and Himeji.
+Platform 6 also has boarding for ordinary services on the Takarazuka Line toward Takarazuka and Sanda.

 Platforms 7 and 8: Boarding for the Kyoto Line for Shin-Osaka, Takatsuki, and Kyoto.